maxrossi91/moni-align/README.md

 # Install

-There are two ways to be able to run Moni-align.
-The easiest way is to run the tool from the Docker or Singularity/Apptainer image.
+There are two ways to be able to run `moni-align`.
+The easiest way is to run the tool from the `Docker` or `Singularity/Apptainer` image.
 The other way is to build it from source (Linux only).

 ## Docker